deanbunn/ADGMTalk/README.md

 - \.NET MVC website for submitting requests and configuring automation options
 - \.NET console application for processing requests and other automated tasks
-- MSSQL database for storing application data
+- MS SQL database for storing application data
 - Frontend application pool runs under a regular AD account\.
 No access to modify AD group membership

 ### Features